-Cash at bank and in hand carried in the balance sheet are classified and accounted for as loans and receivables.
+Cash at bank and in hand carried in the balance sheet are classified and accounted for as loans and receivables under FRS 39.
 The accounting policy for the category of financial assets is stated in Note 2.7.

 2.9 Impairment of financial assets